 FEniCS.
 The structural model is currently limited to linear elasticity.
 Currently 3D functionality is experimental in the FEniCS adapter and more details can be found here For more information, have a look at the FeniCS adapter documentation.

 You can start the simulation by running the script

 ./run.sh located in each participant directory.
 OpenFOAM can be executed in parallel using

 run.sh -parallel.
 The default setting uses 4 MPI ranks.

 You can visualize the results using paraView or

 cgx(for native CalculiX result files), as usual.
 The total deformation is rather small.
 Multiplying the deformation by factor of 10 (warp by vector filter in paraView) and visualizing the fluid domain at

 t=0.005s looks as follows:

-You can also plot the displacement of the midpoint of the tube by running
+You can also plot the displacement of the midpoint of the tube for each participant individually by running

 sh plot-displacements.sh <filename>.
 If you have run all the solver combinations and want to compare the plots, you can run